reconbug/dotfiles-3/README.md

 NB: Bash on Windows has trouble rendering some of the special characters used by this Zsh theme.
 Follow the instructions below to fix this and have additional Terminal superpowers!

 ### Styling your Terminal (Not prompt)
 Zsh themes modify your **prompt**, but we would like to have a nice Terminal application theme.
-Since Bash on Windows does not have a very powerfull theme/preference manager you will have to use an alternative application to achieve complete terminal zen.
+Since Bash on Windows does not have a very powerfull theme/preference manager we will have to use an alternative application to achieve complete terminal zen.

 *   Ditch Bash on Windows Terminal application.
-*   Download and install [hyper](https://hyper.is) (The GitHub repo here: (Hyper Terminal)[https://github.com/zeit/hyper]).
+*   Download and install [hyper](https://hyper.is) (The GitHub repo here: [Hyper Terminal](https://github.com/zeit/hyper)).
 Hyper is a cross platform Terminal application that can run any shell.
 *   Backup existing ``.hyper.js`` config file.
 ```shell
 mv /mnt/c/Users/<username>/.hyper.js /mnt/c/Users/<username>/.hyper.js.orig
 ```
-*   Copy for new ``.hyper.js`` config file
+*   Copy the new ``.hyper.js`` config file
 ```shell
 cp ~/Projects/Personal/dotfiles/windows/.hyper.js /mnt/c/Users/<username>/.hyper.js
 ```